garylirocks/quickrefs/azure-sql.markdown

 ![AG overview](./images/azure_sql-availability-group.png)

 - Unit of failover is a group of DBs, not the instance
+  - Standard Edition: one DB only, up to two replicas (one primary, one secondary)
+  - Enterprise Edition: an AG can contain multiple DBs, up to 9 replicas (one primary, eight secondary), Azure only or hybrid
+    - Secondaries can be configured for read-only access, used for tasks like DBCCs and backups
 - VMs should be in an availability set, or different availability zones
   - VMs in one availability set could be placed in a proximity placement group, minimize latency
   - VMs in different AZs offer better availability, but a greater network latency
 - An AG could be across different Azure regions (for disaster recovery)
-- An AG can contain max. of 9 SQL Server instances, Azure only or hybrid
 - One primary replica, secondaries could be either sync or async
+- Networking:
+  - AG has its own name and IP, used for connection
+  - Direct connection to an instances is also possible
 - Azure only scenario

   <img src="./images/azure_sql-server-on-azure-vm-availability-group.png" width="400" alt="Always On availability group overview" />